[ dram-uh-turj, drah-muh- ]

-a specialist in dramaturgy, especially one who acts as a consultant to a theater company, advising them on possible repertory.
+a specialist in dramaturgy, the craft and techniques of dramatic composition, especially one who acts as a consultant to a theater company and advises them on possible repertoire.

 Origin of dramaturge

 First recorded in 1855–60; perhaps back formation from dramaturgy, but compare French dramaturge, German Dramaturg

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023

 / (ˈdræməˌtɜːdʒ) /

 Also called: dramaturgist a dramatist, esp one associated with a particular company or theatre

 Also called: dramaturg a literary adviser on the staff of a theatre, film corporation, etc, whose responsibilities may include selection and editing of texts, liaison with authors, preparation of printed programmes, and public relations work